-Hemitheconyx Caudicinctus gecko often called African Fat-tailed Gecko is a nocturnal, ground dweller.
-The Fat-tailed geckos belong to the subfamily Eublepharinae, that include the leopard geckos of India, Pakistan and South Asia.
+The Hemitheconyx Caudicinctus gecko often called African Fat-tailed Gecko is a nocturnal, ground dweller.
+The Fat-tailed geckos belong to the subfamily Eublepharinae, which includes the leopard geckos of India, Pakistan, and South Asia.
 This group has distinct features from others.
-They have movable eyelids, vertical pupils; they are active at night, are terrestrial and have no adhesive lamellae (sticky feet).
+They have movable eyelids, and vertical pupils; they are active at night, are terrestrial, and have no adhesive lamellae (sticky feet).

 From Senegal to Cameron in West Africa we find them in humid dark hiding places that are their homes, in spite of the fact that they dwell in dry and arid conditions.
 In custody, it is essential to equip them with the congenial environment similar to this, especially with regard to the humidity.